-The existing church has been operating in the same location for over 25 years.
-The congregation has grown through the years and requires additional space to provide Sunday school, classrooms, meeting spaces, a library and a multipurpose gymnasium for church members.
+The existing church has been operating in the same location for over 25 years and has a long history in Ottawa.

+The congregation has grown through the years and requires additional space to provide Sunday school, classrooms, meeting spaces, a library and a multipurpose gymnasium for current church members.
 St. Mary's Coptic Orthodox Church is proposing to construct a two-storey community centre with an underground connection to the existing church.
-The new building will be 7.8 metres metres high and is located north of the existing church.
-The new building would have a total of 2,946 sq. m., the existing church has a total of 1,200 sq. m. for an overall total of 4,146 sq. m.
+The new building will be 10.8 metres high and is located immediately north of the existing church.